 Command Parameter Values StsSigKeySeedType=Identifies what dynamic static value type of key seed will be generated. dynamic-The key seed is generated by the system each time.
 It is not necessary to define a value for the StsSigKeySeed parameter. static-The key seed is generated based on the value defined in the StsSigKeySeed parameter and changes each time the key is generated, even when the StsSigKeySeed parameter is unchanged. value-The key seed is generated based on the value defined in the StsSigKeySeed parameter.
-If the valu of StsSigKeySeed is not changed, the same Sig key is generated.
+If the value of StsSigKeySeed is not changed, the same Sig key is generated.
 StsSigKeySeed=An alphanumeric string used to generate the signature keys.
 This value is required when StsSigKeySeedType is defined as static or value. alphanumeric string at least 32 characters long StsSigRemoteKey=The signature key key value clear used to authenticate the remote node or clear to clear the value of the remote key value-The value assigned to the key. key. clear-Clears the value of the key.
 If clear is specified, the StsSigKeysToClear must also be specified.
-StsSigKeyPairFile=Key pair file that contains a pair of public and private keys. key pair file name StsSigKeyPairFilePassphrase= Passphrase specified when the key pair file is created. alphanumeric string StsSigKeysToClear=Identifies the signature keys to clear. previous current both SsITIsTrustedRootCertFile=Location of location null the trusted root certificate file to use for client connections. null-Clears any existing values from the node definition.
+StsSigKeyPairFile=Key pair file that contains a pair of public and private keys. key pair file name StsSigKeyPairFilePassphrase= Passphrase specified when the key pair file is created. alphanumeric string StsSigKeysToClear=Identifies the signature keys to clear. previous current both SsITIsTrustedRootCertFile=Location of the trusted root certificate file to use for client connections. location null null-Clears any existing values from the node definition.
+SsITIsCertFile=Identifies the location of the certificate file to use location null null-Clears any existing values from the node definition.